Metro Manila: Shopping

 Global Blue ranked Manila as one of the "Best Shopping Destinations" in Asia.
-Metro Manila is home to some of the largest shopping malls in the world, three of which are in the top 10.
-SM Megamall in Mandaluyong ranks as the 3rd largest shopping mall in the world, followed by SM City North EDSA in Quezon City bagging the 4th place.
-Meanwhile, SM Mall of Asia in Pasay ranks as the 9th largest shopping mall in the world.
-Other shopping malls in Metro Manila in the list of the largest shopping malls in Metro Manila are the Ever Gotesco Commonwealth Center, Festival Supermall, Greenbelt, Market!
+Metro Manila is home to some of the largest shopping malls in the world, five of which are in the top 20.
+SM Mall of Asia in Pasay ranks as the 5th largest shopping mall in the world, followed by SM North EDSA in Quezon City bagging the 13th place.
+Meanwhile, SM Megamall in Mandaluyong ranks as the 15th largest shopping mall in the world.
+Other significant shopping malls in Metro Manila are the Ever Gotesco Commonwealth Center, Festival Supermall, Greenbelt, Market!
 Market!, SM Aura Premier, SM Southmall and TriNoma.